 Now, there are those days that call for a bit more than one piece of chocolate.
 Days where you'd like to feast on it.
 Indulge.
 Turn it into an occasion and lick your fingers afterwards.

-For those days, I have a solution: serve some chocolate feast muffins.
+For those days, I have a solution: serve some Keto chocolate cupcakes!

 - ¼ cup powdered erythritol

-- Mix your wet ingredients - eggs and coconut oil/butter, then add your dry ingredients - cocoa powder, baking powder, coconut flour, vanilla extract and erythritol (or your sweetener of choice).
+- Mix your wet ingredients - eggs and coconut oil/butter plus vanilla extract, then add your dry ingredients - cocoa powder, baking powder, coconut flour, cinnamon and erythritol (or your sweetener of choice).

 - At the end, stir in your 50 g of chopped chocolate.

-- Bake for ca 20 minutes.
-Check that they are done - they should feel spongy when you press on them.
+- Fill into a silicone mould or into a regular cupcake mould using paper cups and bake for ca 20 minutes.
+Check that they're done - they should feel spongy when you press on them.
 Remove from the oven and cool.

-- Spread over the muffins using a fork to make pretty patterns
+- Spread over the cupcakes using a fork to make pretty patterns.